cancergenetrust/cgtd/README.md

 is a simple, real-time, global network for sharing somatic cancer data and associated clinical information.

 The Cancer Gene Trust Daemon (cgtd) stores steward submissions in a distributed, replicated and decentralized content addressable database.
-It provides an basic HTML interface and RESTful API to add, list and authenticate submissions as well as the peering relationship between stewards.
+It provides a basic HTML interface and RESTful API to add, list and authenticate submissions as well as the peering relationship between stewards.

+[search.cancergenetrust.org](http://search.cancergenetrust.org) is an example search engine accross all current stewards that builds a searchable index with network viewer.

 Submissions consist of a JSON manifest with a list of fields and files.
 Fields typically include de-identified clinical data (i.e. tumor type).
 Files